jethrocarr/pupistry/README.md

 ## Bootstrap Functionality

-Currently Pupistry only supports generation of bootstrap for CentOS 7 & Ubuntu 14.04.
+Currently Pupistry only supports generation of bootstrap for select popular distributions and platforms.
 Other distributions will be added, but it may take time to get to your particular favourite distribution.

 Note that it isn't a show stopper if support for your platform of choice doesn't yet exist -  you can use pupistry with pretty much any nix platform, you'll just not have the handy advantage of automatically generated bootstrap for your servers.
+And in many cases, one of the existing ones can easily be adapted to your platform of choice.

 If you do customise it for a different platform, pull requests are VERY welcome, I'll add pretty much any OS if you write a decent bootstrap template for it.

+Please see resources/bootstrap/BOOTSTRAP_NOTES.md for more details on how to write and debug bootstrap templates.

 ## Continious Deployment